- have completed or will be enrolled in FRE 1027, 107, or 108

 - envisage pursuing a certificate or concentration in the department

-Applications for the Aix-en-Provence program must be completed in the Global Programs System (GPS) by the final deadline of January 15, 2020.
-Early application is strongly encouraged and begins on December 3, 2019.
+Applications for the Aix-en-Provence program must be completed in the Global Programs System (GPS) by the final deadline of February 15, 2021.

-- Upload your resume and required essay to GPS in .pdf format
+- Upload your resume to GPS in .pdf format

 Students on financial aid may apply to the Dean's Fund for Study Abroad to help cover these costs.
 They may also request a loan from Financial Aid to cover a part of the program budget that may remain unmet.
 Students in need of support, irrespective of aid status, may also apply for a grant from the Fred Fox ’39 Fund.
 Deadlines for these funding sources may be earlier than departmental decisions on admission to the course.